Q: Some testing I had done shows I may develop a serious chronic illness at some point. Can an employer use that information against me?

 A: No. The law also makes it illegal for insurance carriers (including self-insured employers) to discriminate against persons based upon genetic information indicating a predisposition to chronic diseases and to request or require an individual to take a genetic test.
 This means that health insurers may not raise premiums or deny coverage based on genetic information.

 A: The Equal Employment Opportunity Commission (EEOC) is responsible for enforcing the employment provisions of GINA.
-The EEOC published final regulations implementing GINA on Nov.
+The EEOC initially published final regulations implementing GINA on Nov.
 9, 2010.
 These regulations became effective Jan.
 10, 2011.
-The EEOC has also issued a question-and-answer document addressing the final regulations (www.eeoc.gov/laws/types/genetic.cfm).
+On May 17, 2016, the EEOC issued a final rule to amend the regulations implement GINA as they relate to employer wellness programs.
+The regulations that relate to wellness programs under both the Americans with Disabilities Act (ADA) and GINA will apply to all employer-sponsored wellness programs as of the first plan year starting on or after Jan.
+1, 2017.

 Q: How can employers make sure they comply with GINA?